astroumd/lmtoy/docs/source/glossary.rst

       (the GLS - GLobal Sinusoidal is similar to SFL).

     SLR
-      The common name for the (SEQUOIA/1MM/OMAYA) instruments, since they share hardware.
+      (Spectral Line Receiver) The common name for the (SEQUOIA/1MM/OMAYA) instruments, since they share WARES hardware.
+Name is also used in ``lmtslr``, the python module.

     Spectrum
       A coherent section in frequency space, with its own unique meta-data (such as polarization,